 This little town is soaked in surf culture and you will sense that right away.
-Check out Surf City Plaza or the Australian National Museum of Surfing.
-Otherwise, head to the maze of boutique shops in the town center.
+Check out Surf City Plaza for surf gear and shopping or the Australian National Museum of Surfing.
+Otherwise, head to the maze of trendy boutique shops and resturants in the town center.

 2nd Stop: Bells Beach

 Located just outside of Torquay, is Bells Beach.
 It is one of the most famous surf beaches in the world and the home of the annual Rip Curl Surf Pro.
 The latter of which is held over the Easter weekend.

 Bells Beach is as beautiful as its waves are good.
 Its dramatic cliffs, golden sands, and ocean vistas epitomize Great Ocean Road scenery.

 Read Next: The Ultimate Guide to Bells Beach, Australia

 Lorne is made for lunches.
 Stop at one of the fresh fish and chips shops along Main Street or its most famous burger joint – Bottle of Milk.
 Otherwise, check out our full list of places to eat and drink in Lorne.

 If you are keen to work up an appetite then there are a couple of easy to reach surf breaks out front.
 Since Louttit Bay is fairly protected from the open ocean this is a great place to learn to surf.
 However, if swimming is more your style you can do that here too.